 - On a Tier 4 (General) Student Visa (due to potential time commitments)

-- Currently working as a temporary worker with Unitemps
+- Currently working as a temporary worker with Unitemps or a third party contractor

 - An undergraduate student (not including MBChB)